-Under Arizona law, the towing company may file for an abandoned title and seek ownership of the vehicle if it is left at the tow yard unclaimed for more than ten (10) days past the mandatory thirty (30) day impoundment.
-If you have difficulty in paying for the towing and storage, you should at least contact the towing company if you wish to retain ownership of your vehicle and discuss the circumstances with the tow company.
+Under Arizona law, the towing company may file for an abandoned title and seek ownership of the vehicle if it is left at the tow yard unclaimed for more than ten (10) days past the mandatory impoundment period as stated by law.
+If you are experiencing difficulties paying for the towing and storage, you should contact the towing company directly if you wish to retain ownership of your vehicle and discuss the circumstances with the tow company.

-Can I get my vehicle back before the 30 days are up?
+Can I get my vehicle back before the mandatory impoundment period?

-Under certain limited circumstances, you may be able to have the vehicle returned to you prior to the end of the 30-day period.
+Under certain limited circumstances, you may be able to have the vehicle returned to you prior to the mandatory impoundment period.
 In some cases this may require a Post Storage Hearing.
 Get information about Post Storage Hearings for ARS 28-3511 .

-You may be eligible to have the vehicle released early only if you meet one of the following conditions or circumstances:
+You may be eligible to have the vehicle released early only if you qualify for an early release exemption pursuant to ARS 28-3512.

-In certain situations, the spouse of the owner may also enter into an agreement with the Phoenix Police Department stating they will not let a driver arrested for Extreme or Aggravated DUI, or a minor in possession of alcohol to drive the vehicle within one year.
-If the agreement is violated, there is no relief available from the 30 day impound period within the next year.
+In certain situations, the spouse of the owner may also enter into an agreement with the Phoenix Police Department stating they will not permit a driver arrested for Extreme or Aggravated DUI, or a minor in possession of alcohol to drive the vehicle within one year.
+If the agreement is violated, there is no relief available from the mandartory impound period within the next year.
 Additionally, if the agreement is violated, a civil penalty of at least $250 may be imposed.

-In addition, the vehicle may be released to the lien holder or repossession agent identified on the MVD record before the end of the 30 days.
+In addition, the vehicle may be released to the lien holder or repossession agent identified on the MVD record before the end of the mandatory impoundment period.

 Get information on lien holders and repossession agents.

-If the owner was driving without a license or with a revoked license, can the vehicle be released prior to the 30-day period?
+If the owner was driving without a license or with a revoked license, can the vehicle be released prior to the mandatory impoundment period?

 Yes.
 The owner would have to prove they have obtained a valid driver’s license and their driving privileges reinstated, at which time we will release the vehicle upon payment of an administrative fee of $150 and towing and storage charges.